shrey10926/DataNeuron_Assignment/Readme.md

 2. Part-B

     Flask framework was used in order to develop this API.
 The same preprocessing steps were used in the inferencing phase as were used during the training phase.
-After the API was developed, a Docker image of the API was deployed on HuggingFace.
+After the API was developed, a Docker image of the API was deployed on Azure instance.

-    The request and response have beed kept as mentioned in the instruction PDF:

 ## Request body
 {"text1" : "nuclear body seeks new tech....","text2" : "terror suspect face arrest...."}